 Pat K. Chew

 Pat Chew is the Salmon Chaired Professor at the University of Pittsburgh School of Law and a University Chancellor’s Distinguished Teaching Award recipient.
 In addition to Pitt, she has taught at the University of Texas, University of Augsburg (Germany), and the University of California (Hastings).
-In spring 2018, she will be the Sullivan & Cromwell Visiting Professor of Law at Harvard Law School.
+Most recently, she was the Sullivan & Cromwell Visiting Professor of Law at Harvard Law School.

 Her research is diverse, both in subject areas and methodologies.
 She has written dozens of articles in both general interest and specialized law journals, including in Washington University Law Review, William and Mary Law Review, Wisconsin Law Review, Stanford Journal of Civil Rights, Harvard Negotiation Law Review, Ohio State Journal of Dispute Resolution, Columbia Journal of Gender and Law, Berkeley Journal of Employment Law, and the Journal of Legal Education.
 The most read American Bar Association (ABA) article in 2010 focused on her empirical work on judges.
 She also has authored numerous books, treatises and casebooks in dispute resolution, business laws, and culture and conflict.
 They include INTERNATIONAL CONFLICT RESOLUTION: CONSENSUAL ADR PROCESSES (coauthored) and THE CONFLICT AND CULTURE READER.
 Professor Chew is the inaugural recipient of the Keith Aoki Excellence in Asian American Jurisprudence Award.